sdg-ghana/data/data/README.md

 1 step:
 1. Upload new data file

-Note: the name of the new SDMX data file needs to match the name of the old data file exactly e.g. case sensitive
+Note: the name of the new SDMX data file needs to match the name of the old data file exactly e.g. Case Sensitive